superchordate/rshiny-template-auth/README.md

 ## Identity Platform Setup

+Settings must be manually lined up in Identity Platform as well as global.R which controls the UI and some limited server-side checks.

 * Initialize Project on Google Cloud Platform (GCP): Create a new project to make it easier to delete all the resources when you are finished testing.
   - Follow the steps at https://developers.google.com/workspace/guides/create-project including setting up a billing account.
 Don't worry, you won't get charged until you hit 50,000 monthly active users<sup>[1](https://cloud.google.com/identity-platform/pricing)</sup>.
 You can set up [billing alerts](https://cloud.google.com/billing/docs/how-to/budgets) to be more sure you won't see high billing.
   - Go to https://console.cloud.google.com/customer-identity/providers and click "Enable Identity Platform."

 * Disable new user registration (optional):
   - If you can manage users yourself by adding them in Identity Platform, that is more secure than allowing new registration via the site.
 This template will use reCAPTCHA to try and reduce registrations by bots, but it is not difficult for bots to get around this restriction.
   - Click Settings (expand the left sidebar) > Un-check "Enable create (sign-up)", Un-check "Enable delete" > Click SAVE.
+If you don't do this, new users can register through Log In with Google even if you have allow_register_new_user = FALSE in global.R.
   - This will ensure users can only be modified by you, using the GCP console.
-Also: at global.R, set allow_register_new_user = FALSE.

 If you would like to allow users to log in with email (recommended):